drjulija/drjulija.github.io/content/posts/guardrail/index.md

 -->

 ## Limitations and next steps
 To implement the Llama3.1 8B model, I utilized the Ollama framework, a streamlined tool for running LLMs on local machines.
 Due to quantization, model performance may have been significantly affected.
 As a next step, I plan to conduct the same experiment with the full Llama3.1 model on AWS Bedrock.
-Additionally, I plan to test the LlamaGuard model under similar conditions.
+Additionally, I plan to test the Llama Guard model under similar conditions.

 For further refinement, the neural network could be trained on a broader range of toxic content types, and alternative architectures and embedding models could be explored.

 In addition, I tried to run the same experiment with OpenAI’s GPT-3.5 API but after approximately 200 requests, the API returned an error citing "repetitive patterns in the prompt."

-Another important factor to consider is the efficiency of running the guardrails model in a production environment.
+Another important factor to consider is the efficiency of running the Guardrails model in a production environment.
 On average, generating a single classification result takes approximately 2-3 seconds with both models.
 For the neural network model, the majority of this time 2-3 seconds is spent generating input embeddings, while the actual classification process itself takes only a few milliseconds.

 An additional 2-3 second delay could negatively impact the overall end-user experience.
 Therefore, the next step is to address the runtime issue by exploring distillation methods for the embedding model used alongside the neural network classifier.